Maleekpromise/third_website/README.md

-This project is a replication of Martex Website. i'm doing this for learning purposes
+This <bold>project</bold> is a replication of Martex Website. i'm doing this for learning purposes